CRUVI FPGA card: Background

 The expansion bus interface is designed to create an open ecosystem of function modules for high-performance peripheral connectivity.
 Its main focus is on supporting FPGA and FPGA SoC devices from all major manufacturers like Altera, Lattice, Microchip and Xilinx.

 The word "CRUVI" is a combination of the Estonian word "KRUVI" for screw and the letter "C", which refers to the half of the hexagonal screw head.
 In this case, the "K" was replaced with "C" to emphasize the reference to the screw head.

 Overview

 It can be used to build high performance prototypes, for system integration and testing to build complex systems from smaller building blocks to iterate quickly and reduce cost.
 Create custom test systems for production functional testing.

-It´s a perfect platform for your next high-performance semiconductor evaluation boards and systems.

 The carrier module supplies the power supply, the input/output voltage and controls the functions of the peripheral modules.

 The CRUVI open standard coexists between low speed, low pin-count like Pmod Interface devices and high-performance, high pin-count (HPC), 400 I/O FPGA Mezzanine Card (FMC) peripherals.

 Three board-to-board connectors are specified: CRUVI-LS (Low Speed), CRUVI-HS (High Speed) and CRUVI-GT (Gigabit Transceiver) PCIe Gen 5.0 capable.

 Bridging adapter exists to convert signals from Pmod to CRUVI-LS (CR00025), from FMC to CRUVI-HS (CR00101, CR00111) and FMC to CRUVI-GT (CR00112).